Huan Nguyen: Education

-Nguyen was one of 560 graduates from Midwest City High School in 1977.
+Nguyen was one of 560 graduates from Midwest City High School in 1977, where he was a member of the school's French club, Mathematics, Engineering, Science Achievement program, National Honor Society, and photo club.

 In 1981, he graduated from Oklahoma State University (OSU) with a Bachelor of Science in electrical engineering.
 As of October 2019, he also held three master's degrees: electrical engineering from Southern Methodist University, engineering (manufacturing concentration) from Purdue University, and information technology (with highest distinction) from Carnegie Mellon University.
 In 2020, Nguyen was inducted into OSU's College of Engineering, Architecture and Technology Hall of Fame and received the school's highest honor, the Melvin R. Lohmann Medal.

 Career

 US Navy

 Nguyen was inspired to join the United States Navy after witnessing the sailors and Marines who cared for his family en route to the US in 1975.
 In 1993, he was commissioned through the Reserve Engineering Duty Officer program.

-Since then, he has been assigned to United States Fleet Activities Yokosuka, Naval Sea Systems Command, United States Pacific Fleet, and the Office of Naval Research.
-At the United States Navy Memorial in Washington, D.C. on 10 October 2019, Nguyen became the first Vietnamese-American promoted to rear admiral.
+Since then, he has been assigned to United States Fleet Activities Yokosuka where he was test officer and officer-in-charge of Detachment 113 at the Ship Repair Facility in Yokosuka.
+Nguyen served as executive officer and chief engineer for Joint Counter Radio-Controlled Improvised Explosive Device Electronic Warfare (CREW), field office in Camp Victory, supporting Multi-National Corps – Iraq, where he was instrumental in the stand-up of Joint CREW Composite Squadron One at the Fleet Electronic Warfare Center.
+With Task Force Paladin and the Combined Explosive and Exploitation Cell, Nguyen supported Combined Forces Command-Afghanistan as CREW engineer.
+He also had assignments within the Naval Sea Systems Command, United States Pacific Fleet, and the Office of Naval Research.
+At the United States Navy Memorial in Washington, D.C., on 10 October 2019, Nguyen became the first Vietnamese-American promoted to rear admiral.
 Upon his promotion, he was assigned to Naval Sea Systems Command at the Washington Navy Yard as Deputy Commander for Cyber Engineering.

 Nguyen retired from the Navy on 7 October 2022, with a retirement ceremony held at the Washington Navy Yard.
-Among his awards and decorations are three Legion of Merits, a Bronze Star Medal, a Meritorious Service Medal, two Navy and Marine Corps Commendation Medals, and two Navy and Marine Corps Achievement Medals.
+During his career he was awarded the Legion of Merit three times, a Bronze Star Medal, a Meritorious Service Medal, two Navy and Marine Corps Commendation Medals, and two Navy and Marine Corps Achievement Medals among various other individual, and unit campaign and service awards.

+After retirement he became the senior advisor to Naval Sea Systems Command, providing support on cybersecurity and digital transformation.
+In August 2023, the National Bureau of Asian Research announced that Nguyen will join its board of directors.